fbpx Skip to main content

 • Ability to invest and draw your pension in multiple currencies.

-The significant factor in looking at a ROPS is that you may be liable to taxes on the value transferred.
-A lot depends on whether that tax burden is likely to be much lower than you’d pay against your UK pension income.
+A significant factor in a ROPS transfer is that you may be liable to pay tax on the value transferred.
+A lot, therefore, depends on whether that tax burden is likely to be lower than the tax you’d otherwise pay against your UK pension income.
+SIPPs remain based in the UK, so carry no such transfer tax liability.

 Planning for Expat Retirement with Confidence